LucasAMartin/Movies-Matchmaker/README.md

 If you would like to run Movie Matchmaker locally on your own computer, follow these steps:

 - Clone the repository to your local machine.
+- Create an API key from TMDB, put it in a .env file in the project root in the format API_KEY=api_key (Example, API_KEY=123kgh43jkh53jhk5jhk5)
 - Install the required dependencies by running `pip install -r requirements.txt`.
 - Start the Quart server by running `python recommendation_app.py`.
 - Open your web browser and navigate to `http://localhost:5000` to view the app.